Solicitors for prenuptial agreements in the UK

-Pre and postnuptial agreements are increasingly popular in this country as more and more couples are alarmed by the potential cost, both financial and emotional, of getting divorced.
+Nuptial agreements are increasingly popular in this country as more and more couples are concerned by the potential cost, both financial and emotional, of getting divorced.

 Couples may choose to set out in a document what will happen in the event that their marriage or civil partnership breaks down.

-The most common reasons for having a prenuptial agreement are:
+The most common reasons for having a nuptial agreement are:

-Where there may be a debate as to which country divorce proceedings will be heard
+- Where there may be a debate as to in which country divorce proceedings will be heard